 Comparing Raleigh’s Cost with Other Cities

 To gain a better understanding of Raleigh’s cost of living, it is helpful to compare it with other towns in North Carolina and across the country.
 When compared to the national average, Raleigh’s living, utility, and service costs are comparable.
 When compared to places like San Francisco or New York City, where similar homes are much more expensive, housing is a great deal cheaper.
 Utility costs, such as water and electricity, are relatively close to the national average.
-This means that people can plan their monthly budgets and make Raleigh a good choice for people who want stability without the chaos of places like Boston or Los Angeles.
+This means that people can plan their monthly budgets, and it makes Raleigh a good choice for people who want stability without the chaos of places like Boston or Los Angeles.

 Transportation and health care are two more examples of how affordable Raleigh is.
 The city’s public transportation system isn’t as extensive as those in New York or Chicago, but gas prices and car insurance rates are relatively low, so residents who drive can get to work for less money.
 Although the city’s healthcare prices are slightly higher than the national average, its high-quality medical services and facilities make up for it, especially when compared to other southern cities like Atlanta or Charlotte.
 With its reasonable prices and high-quality services, Raleigh is a city that helps its people find a good balance between their lifestyle and their budget.